China - Asia

 The practical budget pressure usually comes from three places: lodging around CNY 520-950 mid-range in central Kunming, meals around CNY 20-45 for simple lunch, CNY 70-150 for a stronger dinner, and CNY 300+ once the evening becomes more destination-led, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Metro is manageable; budget pressure rises more through hotels and how often dinner becomes an event.
+Transport is rarely the biggest problem once you know the rough picture: Metro is manageable; budget pressure rises more through hotels and how often dinner becomes an event.

 Evenings in Kunming are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.